 Archers gain damage, attack speed, and especially range as they upgrade, allowing them to eventually cover a huge zone.
 Eventually, each tower can become lightning-quick Rangers or slower but higher damage Musketeers.
 Rangers can poison enemies, inflicting pain over time, while Musketeers lose attack speed but gain strength and have the best range in the game.

 Tip: Archers are usually good choices to upgrade early on, as they gain not only damage but also range.

 - Low attack speed

-A slightly more expensive tower, Mages attack with greater strength but lower speed that Archers.
-They ignore physical armor, making them great in levels with heavily-fortified opponents.
+A slightly more expensive tower, Mages attack with greater strength but lower speed than Archers.
+They ignore physical armor, making them great in levels with heavily fortified opponents.
 Archers tend to be better against fliers, but Mages can target them too.

 Mage upgrades increase their range and damage.
 The final improvement lets you choose between powerful Arcane Wizards and debuffing Sorcerers.
 Both of these are excellent choices and learn potent abilities: Wizards can teleport enemies back up the path and learn an instant-kill attack while Sorcerers can spawn a powerful golem to block foes and learn a spell that transforms enemies to sheep, greatly reducing their armor.

 Tip: Place Wizards near the end of the map to warp foes back, and Sorcerers near the front or middle to stop foes with the golem and morph them into sheep.